Melhefnawi/Perfume-palace/README.md

 - As a Site User I would like to register for an account so that I can login and out with personal account and recover my password in case I forget it.
 - As a Site User I would like to view a list of perfumes so that I can select one or more to purchase.
-- As a Site User I would like to view an individual perfume so that I can identify its name, price, image, genre, description, year, platform and rating.
+- As a Site User I would like to view an individual perfume so that I can identify its name, price, image, description, year, platform and rating.
 - As a Site User I would like to search for a specific perfume name so that I can easily find the perfume I want to purchase.
 - As a Site User I would like to sort perfume by price, description, name, and rating so that I can easily find the perfume according to my preferences.
 - As a Site User I would like to add, view, update and delete perfume in the shopping basket so that I can manage/review my shopping basket before proceeding to checkout.